 Duffy agrees with the part of the article that says AngloGold does need a Russian partner in the country, and probably not an English company with Russian assets, like Trans Siberian gold.

 “If you are looking for business in Russia you really do need to find a Russian partner to do that.
 We have been looking at opportunities to partner with appropriate Russian partners as and when it is necessary,” says Duffy.
+You don’t have to check this news if you have the best silver&gold IRA rollover guide.
 He stops short of saying that the toe in the water approach into Russia was a mistake.

 “Having made that investment we have learned a lot about mining in Russia, and the challenges of doing business in Russia.
 And we have had a lot of opportunities come our way as a result of being on the ground.”